 → Library/Application Support/runChmm

-How to Get Rid Of Your Computer Is Low On Memory Mac
+How to Remove Your Computer Is Low On Memory Pop-up?

 If you intend to get rid of undesired apps manually, go, and find the steps below.
 If you still feel the need for an anti-malware tool that will scan all macOS libraries and delete suspicious files, you can find a reliable one in the automatic removal step.